samstk/BaremetalRPI/README.md

 If any problems occur, then it may be an issue with the hardware or power supply.

+## Completed Feataures
+* Basic GPIO Management (Output)
+* Basic GPIO Management (Input)
+* Writing to Physical Display - Graphics Management
+* Writing PSF2 Fonts to Physical Display - Graphics Management
+* System Timer Counter reading
+* Stacktracking and crash() function to dump stack trace.

 ## Milestones
 Current outlook of objectives (may be subject to change)
-* Basic GPIO Management (Output) - Completed (Bug may exist)
-* Basic GPIO Management (Input) - Completed
-* Writing to Physical Display - Graphics Management (Complete)
-* Writing fonts to Physical Display - Graphics Management (Complete - ASCII PSF2 only)
-* System Timer Counter - Completed
+* Reading Joystick Values
 * Generating Interrupt via Timer.
 * Creating Task System - OS Programming